AWS VPC 101

 VPCs are used in a single region.
 But they are a multi-availability zone, which basically means that each subnet you create has the ability to live in a different availability zone or in a single availability zone.
 All of the subnets that you create within a VPC can route to each other by default.

-The overall network size for a single VPC can be anywhere between a16 or 28 subnet for the overall CIDR (Classless Inter-Domain Routing) of the VPC, and is configurable for each of the subnets that you want to set within the AWS VPC.
+The overall network size for a single VPC can be anywhere between a16 or 28 subnets for the overall CIDR (Classless Inter-Domain Routing) of the VPC and is configurable for each of the subnets that you want to set within the AWS VPC.

 You have the ability to choose your own IP prefix.
-If you want the 10 network, the 50 network or whatever you’d like your private IP address to be, the IP prefix is configurable within your AWS VPC network topology.
+If you want the 10 networks, the 50 networks, or whatever you’d like your private IP address to be, the IP prefix is configurable within your AWS VPC network topology.

 Accessing the AWS VPC

 There are several types of gateways to connect into and out of a VPC.
-One of the questions often ask is what do each of these gateways do?
+One of the questions often asked is what do each of these gateways do?
 How do they work?

 How do the packets flow within a Virtual Private Cloud?

-Let’s use the above example setup of a VPC and discuss how the packets will flow.
+Let’s use the above example setup of an AWS VPC and discuss how the packets will flow.

 In this example, we have three subnets: